alexjoedt/grip/README.md

   <p align="center">Installing effortlessly single-executable releases from GitHub projects </p>
 </p>

+---

-GRIP is a simple CLI tool for installing the latest executable releases from GitHub.
+Grip is a CLI tool that downloads and installs single-executable directly from GitHub project releases.

 For examlpe:
 - github.com/restic/restic